Sometimes It’s Challenging to Love Your Neighbor

 Let’s start with the most impactful truth – Jesus Christ died for that person.

-He came to Earth to take their sin upon himself on the cross, in order to make reconciliation possible.
-The Lord is patient with them, “not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9).
+He came to Earth to take their sin upon Himself on the cross, in order to make reconciliation possible.
+The Lord is patient with every human being (They’re made in the image of God, after all!), “not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9).

 Don’t lose sight of their strengths in the thick of their weaknesses.